RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Geese, giraffes, wolverines or any other animal.
 I mean, why do that?
 If I'm a lawyer with a client who says,
-"Don't you DARE tell anybody about blah blah,"
-I doubt that this reporting statute silently overrules the client's considered decision.
+"Don't you DARE tell anybody about the child abuse I committed," I doubt that this reporting statute silently overrules both your duty to keep your client's confidences and the attorney-client privilege at once.

 It's one thing to say a lawyer MAY report child abuse, and presumably lawyers with hard evidence WOULD report.